 compile a post-war record;

 locate information on death and burial; and

 locate information on participation in fraternal and lineage societies.

-To learn more about Introduction to Civil War Records, see the course syllabus.
+To learn more about Introduction to Civil War Research, see the course syllabus.

 Requirements & Fees